emaloney/CleanroomLogger/BREAKING-CHANGES.md

 When XcodeColors is installed and enabled, the [`DefaultLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Structs/DefaultLogFormatter.html) will apply automatic log colorization based on the `LogSeverity` of what's being logged.

 Adding colorization functionality required breaking API changes to the `DefaultLogFormatter`.

+## 2.0.0

+1. Instead of selecting and using only the *first* appropriate `LogConfiguration` for recording a given message, CleanroomLogger now records messages using *all* appropriate `LogConfiguration`s for a given message.
+This is a breaking change for users expecting the old functionality.

+2. The design of the `Colorizer` protocol is now more basic.
+Rather than taking a `LogSeverity` and a `ColorTable` and colorizing the passed-in text as per those parameters, `Colorizer`s now simply take optional foreground and background `Color` parameters.
+This makes it friendlier to uses beyond severity-based colorization.

+3. The output of the `DefaultLogFormatter` has changed slightly to look better in `Console.app`.
+Instead of using an em-dash to separate the source code line from the log output, now a hyphen is used.
+This avoids problematic display of non-ASCII characters.

+4. `LogRecorder`s no longer need to supply a `name` property.

+5. The `DefaultLogConfiguration` has been removed.
+For equivalent behavior, use the new `XcodeLogConfiguration` or the `BasicLogConfiguration`.

+6. The function `defaultMinimumSeverity(_:isInDebugMode:)` has been removed from the `LogSeverity` enumeration.

+7. The `LogEntry` struct's `callingFunction` property has been renamed `callingStackFrame` to reflect the fact that the caller may not be a function.
+(This can be true in the Swift REPL and Xcode Playgrounds, for example.)

+8. The `DailyRotatingLogFileRecorder` class has been renamed `RotatingLogFileRecorder`.

+9. The `enable()` functions now require parameter labels for all parameters, including the first one.

+10. The `DefaultLogFormatter` has been removed.
+The `StandardLogFormatter` provides equivalent functionality.